Supply Chain Management

 Supply Chain Management will not only contain possible risks on the operations and corporate reputation but also increase operational efficiency, transparency, and shared values between PTTEP and suppliers.
 Such management as guided by the principles of cost-effectiveness, transparency, efficiency, effectiveness, and traceability involves the first step in selecting vendors and suppliers.
 It entails a review on suppliers' management of ESG (environment, social and governance) risk, relationship building, and suppliers' capability enhancement through the adoption of digital technology.

-PTTEP is committed to Safety, Security, Health and Environment (SSHE) management to achieve zero incidents (Target Zero).
+PTTEP is committed to Safety, Security, Health and Environment (SSHE) management to achieve zero incident organization target.
 The goal encompasses major accident events, oil and chemical spillage, motor vehicle incidents, marine vessel incidents, total recordable injury and loss time injury, to ensure nobody gets hurt and everybody returns home safely.
 More information is available in the SSHE Policy.

 2. Green Supply Chain